blakeblackshear/frigate/docs/docs/configuration/autotracking.md

       autotracking:
         # Optional: enable/disable object autotracking. (default: shown below)
         enabled: False
+        # Optional: calibrate the camera on startup (default: shown below)
+        # A calibration will move the PTZ in increments and measure the time it takes to move.
+        # The results are used to help estimate the position of tracked objects after a camera move.
+        # Frigate will update your config file automatically after a calibration with
+        # a "movement_weights" entry for the camera.
+You should then set calibrate_on_startup to False.
+        calibrate_on_startup: False
         # Optional: the mode to use for zooming in/out on objects during autotracking. (default: shown below)
         # Available options are: disabled, absolute, and relative
         #   disabled - don't zoom in/out on autotracked objects, use pan/tilt only